physion/policy.ovation.io/docs/policies/key_definitions.md

 * *Audit Logs*: Encrypted records of activity maintained by the system which provide: 1) date and time of activity; 2) origin of activity (app); 3) identification of user doing activity; and 4) data accessed as part of activity.

-* *Access*: Means the ability or the means necessary to read, write, modify, or communicate data/ information or otherwise use any system resource.
+* *Access*: Means the ability or the means necessary to read, write, modify, or communicate data or information or otherwise use any system resource.

-* *BaaS*: Backend-as-a-Service.
-A set of APIs, and associated SDKs, for rapid mobile and web application development.
-APIs offer the ability to create users, do authentication, store data, and store files.

 * *Backup*: The process of making an electronic copy of data stored in a computer system.
 This can either be complete, meaning all data and programs, or incremental, including just the data that changed from the previous backup.

-* *Backup Service*: A logging service for unifying system and application logs, encrypting them, and providing a dashboard for them.
-Offered with all Physion Add-ons and as an option for PaaS Customers.

 * *Breach*: Means the acquisition, access, use, or disclosure of protected health information (PHI) in a manner not permitted under the Privacy Rule which compromises the security or privacy of the PHI.
 For purpose of this definition, “compromises the security or privacy of the PHI” means poses a significant risk of financial, reputational, or other harm to the individual.
 A use or disclosure of PHI that does not include the identifiers listed at §164.514(e)(2), limited data set, date of birth, and zip code does not compromise the security or privacy of the PHI.
 Breach excludes: